The beginning of a life-long journey…

-That is why we've opened a new state-of-the-art Nursery, which celebrated its 1-year anniversary in September 2019 since the grandopening, and welcomes children from nine months.
-The Nursery, which is known as The Garden At Kingswood, is open 45 weeks of the year with an option of an extra five.
+That is why we have a state-of-the-art Nursery, which celebrated its four-year anniversary in September 2022 since the grand opening, and welcomes children from nine months.
+The Nursery, which is known as The Garden At Kingswood, is open for 45 weeks of the year with an option of an extra five.
 It provides a nurturing, inspiring and challenging environment for children to play, learn and interact with staff and other children.

 Never content to stand still, we take a strong lead on innovative practice.
 The Nursery and Early Years at Kingswood Prep School are focused on aiding the children’s development at every stage.
 We warmly invite you to experience the School for yourself, and we look forward to welcoming you.

 Anna Ballanger, Head of The Garden at Kingswood Prep School, discusses the key questions asked by parents when starting their child on their journey into early years education.

 “As a parent, it can feel hard to put the care of your child into someone else’s hands for the very first time, and you may worry about how they are going to settle away from you.
 However, there are things that you can do at home with your child to help prepare them and you for the changes ahead.

 Do take the opportunity for a home visit if it is offered to you.
 This gives your child a chance to get to know their key person, whilst feeling secure in their own home.
 Their key person will have a special role in helping them settle and make progress, and will be a vital part of your partnership with the Nursery.
 As all children are different, a bespoke settling in programme will respond to the needs of individual children – some may need lots of short sessions before they are ready to be left, whilst others may be confident after a couple of sessions.
 During these settling in visits, make sure you chat with the room staff, so your child knows that you trust the people you are going to be leaving him or her with.